dleecefft/ProgrammingAssignment2/README.md

 ### Introduction

 This my completed version of second programming assignment.
-To date I have not found the lecutres and book align too closely with what we are supposed to do for the assignment.
+To date I have not found the lectures and book align too closely with what we are supposed to do for the assignments.
 I am quite thankful there was a simplified walk thru with some other functions within a function.

 https://github.com/DanieleP/PA2-clarifying_instructions